pexa8335/TwinDetect/RESEARCH.md

 3. **Safe testing environment**: Security tests and simulated attacks can be performed on the digital twin without risking the operational stability of the physical system.

-4. **Behavioral modeling**: Digital twins can generate normal behavior profiles that serve as baselines for anomaly detection algorithms.

-5. **Contextual awareness**: The integration enables contextual anomaly detection by incorporating knowledge about the system's operational states and expected behaviors from the digital twin.